Finding the right route: special topics for LGBT couples

 New Options for Reducing Estate Taxes

 The underlying issue that prompted United States v.
 Windsor was the application of federal estate tax regulations.
 In short, married couples pay far less when a spouse dies than they would if no marriage existed.
 The individual who brought the suit wanted the same benefits as married couples who are opposite-sex.
-Today, all married couples can enjoy the tax savings that come with careful estate planning.
+Today, all married couples can enjoy the tax savings that come with careful estate planning thanks to a estate planning attorney.
 Your Certified Tax Coach is an excellent resource for putting a tax minimization strategy in place to protect your wealth after one partner passes away.

 For more tips on how LGBT couples can increase tax savings, visit our consultation form for your copy of our new release, The Great Tax Escape.